Volia: Paleobiology

 Volia may have preyed on flighless pigeons and giant iguanas.

 It is possible that Volia, like the closely related Mekosuchus, was a terrestrial animal.
 Evidence for this may be found in the anatomy of the distal ulnare, where a more hinge-like joint motion was possible, indicating it was better adapted at moving on land relative to the modern saltwater crocodile it was compared with.
 This may have been an advantage on the islands of Fiji, which today lacks terrestrial predators.
 It is subsequently speculated that this niche could have been filled by Volia during the Pleistocene and possibly Holocene, preying on iguanas (like Lapitiguana), large birds (like Megavitiornis altirostris) or possibly fish.
 The pointed, slender front teeth and blunt, laterally compressed back teeth could have been used to crush the bones of birds and frogs alike.
 Another possibility is that the back teeth in particular were used to crush hard yet thin prey such as the shells of snails or cuticles of insects.
 A diet of hard-shelled invertebrates has also been suggested for Mekosuchus inexpectatus.
 It is possible that the adductor muscle of the jaw, responsible for closing the mouth, was less complex than in modern crocodiles.
 However, it is likewise possible that this is simply the result of the examined material having belonged to a juvenile animal that hadn't yet fully developed this part of its anatomy.

-It is thought that Volia inhabited Fiji during the Pleistocene, however it is possible that it may have been more recent.
+It is thought that Volia inhabited Fiji during the Pleistocene, perhaps 20,000 to 10,000 years ago, however it is possible that it may have been more recent.
+The material from Naigani, only tentatively assigned to Volia, also dates to the Holocene, having been recovered from an archaeological site that dates to around 2,900 to 2,700 years ago.
 Given the limited range of this animal, being endemic to these islands, they would have been especially vulnerable to changes in their ecosystem, including those caused by human settlement.
-However, there is no direct evidence that human settlers hunted Volia, leaving the precise cause of its extinction unknown.
+The Naigani material was in fact found as oven contents at a Lapita culture site, however given these remains could also belong to a modern saltwater crocodile the role that humans might have played in the extinction of Volia remains uncertain.